-Rian and Mignon were interviewed for a feature in the Ottawa Citizen that focused on innovation happening here in Ottawa.
-The article highlights the goals of helping members with expression and exploration through doing and connection, alongside an exploration of creative expression,
+Rian and Mignon were interviewed for a feature in the Ottawa Citizen which focused on innovation occurring here in Ottawa.
+The article highlights our vision to encourage members through doing and connection, alongside an exploration of creative expression,

-It was another great opportunity to speak about theSpace and its crucial role of enabling community and real agency and at the same time example of a framework that can be used to serve various communities and across sectors and housing models, and as a means to combat isolation and help individuals unlock their potentials.
+It was another great opportunity to speak about theSpace and its crucial role in enabling real community and agency, while at the same time serving as an example of a framework that we anticipate can be used to serve various communities and across sectors and housing models, and as a means to combat isolation and to help individuals to unlock personal potential.

-Rian was invited to speak at the Department of National Defence as part of their event entitled “Nothing Without Us” which aimed to highlight accessibility in the Public Service of Canada.
-It was held on National Disability Day – December 3rd,2019.
+Rian was invited to speak at the Department of National Defence as part of their event entitled “Nothing Without Us”, which aimed to highlight accessibility in the Public Service Canada.
+It was held on National Disability Day – December 3rd, 2019.

 theSpace had it's 3rd Annual Winter Vernissage.
 The most recent show was a massive success as members presented their latest work and even more community joined us to celebrate and take in the large variety of work on display.

 Our winter art showcase remains a great opportunity for friends, family and local community partners to see firsthand some of the work that came about during our many workshops.
 It was a pleasure to have our local councilor Rawlson King join us as well.